 - to consult with the student and the Chair of the Graduate Committee about continuity of supervision before leaving for extended periods;

-- after approving the complete thesis, and having determined that its presentation of text is correct and consistent, to give a finished copy of it to the Graduate Chair, to be passed on to the specialist examiner; by saying the thesis is ready for examination, the supervisor does not commit the Department to accepting the thesis; and
+- after approving the complete thesis, and having determined that its presentation of text is correct and consistent, to give a finished copy of it to the Graduate Chair, to be passed on to the Specialist Reader; by saying the thesis is ready for examination, the Supervisor does not commit the Department to accepting the thesis; and

 - to advise the student about any changes required in the thesis by its examiners.

 What can a Supervisor expect of a student?